-- To be available by appointment and during office hours. - To provide professional guidance. - To consult with students who have academic problems. - To advise students of available university counseling services if they need that assistance. - To meet with advisees at prescribed periods to discuss academic and professional issues. - To advise students regarding petition processes - To provide Letters of Recommendation as appropriate
+- To be available by appointment and during office hours. - To provide professional guidance. - To consult with students who have academic problems. - To advise students of available university counseling services if they need that assistance. - To meet with advisees at each registration period to approve courses selected by each student. - To meet with advisees at prescribed periods to discuss academic and professional issues. - To advise students regarding petition processes. - To advise and assist students interested in the study abroad program. - To provide Letters of Recommendation as appropriate.